pac4j/pac4j/documentation/how-to-secure-a-jakarta-ee-application-with-oidc.md

 ## 4) Access the authenticated user

-In a servlet or a JSP, wrap the request and the response in a `JEEContext` and read the profile with the `ProfileManager`:
+Once the filters have done their work, our servlet can read the user profile.
+Wrap the request and response in a `JEEContext`, then use the `ProfileManager`:

 ```java
 package org.example.security;